purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/softmax.md

 ## Softmax Backward Equation

 As discussed in the description of the backward method for vector activations earlier in the section, the first step in backpropagating the derivatives is to calculate the Jacobian for each vector in the batch.
 Let’s take the example of an input vector $Z$ (a row of the input data matrix) and corresponding output vector $A$ (a row of the output matrix calculated by softmax.forward).
 The Jacobian $J$ is a $C \times C$ matrix.
-Its element at the $m-th$ row and $n-th$ column is given by:
+Its element at the $m$-th row and $n$-th column is given by:

 $$J_{mn} =